 Our last two blog entries have focused on respecting our children’s emotional experiences—especially when our children are in catastrophic meltdowns or tantrums.
-This is very difficult to do when our children are experiencing such intense negative emotions, but is so important for their healthy emotional development.
+This is very difficult to do when our children are experiencing such intense negative emotions, but is so important for their emotional development.

 We instinctively want to set limits on the behaviour if our children are acting out by behaving aggressively or otherwise inappropriately.
 Today’s blog focus is on how to set limits within a developmental framework that respects our children’s emotional experiences.